bluejumper/build-onie/README.md

 * It has not been tested yet.
 I will revisit this image upon a return to the ONIE build process.

 Docker allows you to package an entire Linux environment into units called containers.
-Containers utilise [https://en.wikipedia.org/wiki/Cgroups](control group), a resource isolation & management feature of the Linux kernel, to execute their processes with allowances specific to their control group.
+Containers utilise [control groups](https://en.wikipedia.org/wiki/Cgroups "Wikipedia Cgroups"), a resource isolation & management feature of the Linux kernel, to execute their processes with allowances specific to their control group.

 ## Steps (Container preparation)
 > The goal is to access a shell session as the 'build' user within the container environment.